aca00/form-builder/README.md

 # form-builder
-Build form for data entry
+This script creates a webui to create data entry form using Google sheets and appscript.